-IJS also used publicly available data to monitor legislative process of adopting law through parliament: the process from discussion to law adoption.
-We constructed a timeline with available data and saw how voting in each particular step happened - not just across parties, but also across regions.
-This is crucial information which allows you to see where the problems are and how they relate to particular law.
-We transcript all debates in parliament, we can track changes and shifts in rhetoric.
-We can see how these MPs, even from different parties, are similarly voting.
+IJS also used publicly available data to monitor the legislative process of adopting a law through the parliament: the process from discussion to the law's adoption.
+We constructed a timeline with available data and saw how the voting in each particular step happened - not just across parties, but also across regions.
+This is crucial information which allows you to see where the problems are and how they relate to the particular law.
+Since we have transcripts of all the debates in parliament, we can track the changes and shifts in rhetoric.
+We can see how these MPs, even from different parties, are voting similarly.
 We can check their voting, their interest and combine this data with lobbyist data to see the whole picture.

-In the public portal service, we don't do the interpretation.
-The interpretation has to be done by public - not by us.
+In the public portal service we don't do the interpretation.
+The interpretation has to be done by the public - not by us.

 Science analytics is a very useful tool.
-IJS collects data on research, projects, publications and constructs automatically social networks: who is collaborating with whom; competency networks: what are competencies of particular individual.
+IJS collects data on research, projects, publications and automatically constructs social networks: who is collaborating with whom; competency networks: what are the competencies of a particular individual.
 We can also see trends and help policy makers decide or see in what areas of research to invest.